acassis/libacrypt/README.md

 ## Limitations

-    This program is NOT planned to be a everyday encryption software.
+    This program is NOT planned to be an everyday encryption software.
     The goal is more for research purpose.
-However up to 100MB files were tested using it, been encrypted and decrypted correctly.
+However up to 2GB files were tested using it, been encrypted and decrypted correctly:

+    $ cat /tmp/ubuntu-mate-18.04.5-desktop-i386.iso | crypt -f /tmp/key.bin -o /tmp/ubuntu-mate-18.04.5-desktop-i386.iso.crypt -

+    $ crypt -f /tmp/key.bin -i /tmp/ubuntu-mate-18.04.5-desktop-i386.iso.crypt -o /tmp/ubuntu-mate-18.04.5-desktop-i386.iso.new

+    After comparing ubuntu-mate-18.04.5-desktop-i386.iso and
+    ubuntu-mate-18.04.5-desktop-i386.iso.new I have confirmed they
+    have exactly the same content.

+    However files bigger than 2GB will not work, because 32-bit signed int used to save file size info.

-    Please use it with caution and be aware of these limitations.
+    Please use it with caution and don't blame if you got some issue.

 ## Contact